List of countries in Asia and Oceania by Human Development Index

 The Human Development Index (HDI) is a comparative measure of life expectancy, literacy, education and standards of living for countries worldwide.
 It is a standard means of measuring well-being, especially child welfare.
 It is used to distinguish whether the country is a developed, a developing or an under-developed country, and also to measure the impact of economic policies on quality of life.
+The index was developed in 1990 by Pakistani economist Mahbub ul Haq.
 Countries fall into four broad categories based on their HDI: (very high, high, medium, and low human development).
-Currently, no Oceanian country falls into the low human development category while Afghanistan, Pakistan and Yemen are the only Asian countries which fall into this category, although recovering rapidly.
+Currently, no Oceanian country falls into the low human development category, while Afghanistan, Pakistan and Yemen are the only Asian countries which fall into this category.